-Rembrandt's career was troubled from without and within.
+Although now firmly established as the greatest figure in 17th century Dutch painting, Rembrandt's career was troubled from without and within.
 His material adversities he shared with many contemporary artists; his moral maladjustment was of his own making.
 He rose above it through many painful steps.
 His seems a dual personality.
 In one aspect he is merely the most faithful of Dutch portraitists and most literal of Dutch narrative painters.
 In the other aspect he is a seeker for strangeness and mystery - an incorrigibly romantic temperament equally capable of the romantic sublimities and puerilities.
 He can descend to cheap masquerade; he can rise to heights of imaginative vision.
 This duality runs through the nearly forty years of his activity.

 Side by side with his most visionary creations, he paints the most truthfully objective portraits.
 He can be very great in either mood - great in the Lady with the Fan; in the portrait of Saskia, at Cassel; in the Jan Six portrait; even greater and more himself in the Good Samaritan and the Supper at Emmaus.
 He fails, relatively, when he cannot harmonize the two aims, as in the Anatomy Lesson, which, with great reality, has no glamour, or the Night Watch, which, with extraordinary glamour, lacks reality.
 He is greatest when he invests palpable reality with glamour, as in the Self Portrait in the Frick Collection, and the immortal group of the Syndics of the Cloth Guild.

 In colour it is rather neutral and raw.

 The over-insistence on the plastic effect of the heads impairs any pattern

 there is, and makes the surface disagreeably lumpy.
 The group is even

 ambiguously placed - how far is it supposed to be from the picture plane?